 If a student can’t locate his official USCIS documentation, the student must request that the documents be replaced because noncitizens who are 18 years and older must have immigration documentation in their possession at all times while in the United States.
 Requests for replacement documents should be made by the student to the nearest USCIS District Office.

 The student will be asked to complete a Form I-90, “Application to Replace Alien Registration Card” or a Form I-102, “Application for Replacement/ Initial Nonimmigrant Arrival-Departure Document.”
 PDF versions of these forms can be downloaded from the USCIS website at uscis.gov.
 A temporary I-94 may be issued while the replacement documents are pending.
-Documents can also be replaced at the following links (the document to be replaced listed first, followed by the form which must be completed):
+If the student needs to replace other documentation, they should go to uscis.gov or contact their local USCIS office.

 In cases of undue hardship, where the student urgently needs documentation of his status, the Freedom of Information Act (FOIA) allows him to obtain photocopies of the documents from the USCIS District Office that issued the original documents.
 The student can submit a Form G-639 to make this request or can simply send a letter to the district office.
-If he is not sure which district office issued the original documents, he can submit the request to the field office nearest to his place of residence.
+If they are not sure which district office issued the original documents, they can submit the request to the field office nearest to his place of residence.

-A naturalized U.S. citizen student who lost documents or surrendered them when entering prison is responsible for getting copies of them before third step verification is submitted for the student.
+A naturalized U.S. citizen student who lost documents or surrendered them when entering prison is responsible for getting copies of them so you can verify their status.
 You can request copies of immigration documents directly from penal institutions at the request of the student.